Table of Contents

 6. Great Wall of China

-The Great Wall of China is a work of engineering that is believed to be roughly 5,500 miles (8,850 km) long, however, the Chinese claim it is actually 13,170 kilometres long (21,200 km).
-The Great Wall of China was built over the course of two millennia, starting in the 7th century BCE.
-The goals of this spectacular organisation at the time included management of trade and emigration, border control, imposition of tariffs on Silk Road trade, and defence.
+The Great Wall of China is a work of engineering that is believed to be roughly 5,500 miles (8,850 km) long; however, the Chinese claim it is 13,170 kilometres long (21,200 km).
+The Great Wall of China was built throughout two millennia, starting in the 7th century BCE.
+The goals of this spectacular organization at the time included management of trade and emigration, border control, imposition of tariffs on Silk Road trade, and defence.

 Situated in | Stretches across North China from east to west |